Let's spread fun allover the world!

-I’m a Transmedia and Game Designer from Barcelona, even though I’m always abroad: I love discovering new places!
+I’m a Transmedia and Game Designer from Barcelona, although I’m always abroad: I love discovering new places!

 So...would you like to know a little bit more about me?

 Let’s keep talking, then!

 I was born in Puig-reig, a small village close to Barcelona, twenty-three years ago.

 I love eating.
-Basketball.
+Deep conversations.
 Playing music.
+Philosophy.
 Loving people.